anatawa12/AvatarOptimizer/.docs/content/docs/developers/component-api/index.md

 Currently, not all components are supported by Component API.
 Here is the list of components that are supported by Component API.

-- `RemoveMeshInBox` - Adding and configuring component is supported
+- `RemoveMeshInBox` - Adding component and configuring for that is supported
-- `RemoveMeshByBlendShape` - Adding and configuring component is supported
+- `RemoveMeshByBlendShape` - Adding component and configuring for that is supported
 - `TraceAndOptimize` - Adding with default configuration is supported but configuring is not supported

 For components that supports configuring, to keep compatibility with future features that enabled by default, you need extra attention for the configuration.
 See document below for more details.

-Configuring component is only supported just after adding component.
-It's unsupported to configure component that is already added to the GameObject.
-This is because some future functionality might be incompatible with the existing component configuration.

 ## Getting Started